ANU-HPC/aiwc-for-the-masses/paper/paper.md

 ## AIWC

-* Brief about how AIWC currently operates on the Oclgrind LLVM OpenCL device simulator.
+The Architecture-Independent Workload Characterization (AIWC) tool describes a workload in terms of statistics around the programs fundamental behaviour.
+For instance, summary statistics on the arithmetic intensity, branching behaviour and types of parallelism and the granularity of parallelism expressed within the code.
+It operates as a plugin within the Oclgrind [@price:15] LLVM OpenCL device simulator -- namely it simulates an abstract OpenCL device and processes each work-item, it is lossless, deterministic and slower than executing on real accelerator hardware.
+During execution the AIWC plugin stores traces around behaviour that is representative of the workload while being removed from any phenomena that would impact the performance on actual hardware.
+These traces are evaluated at the end of each kernel run to compute the characterizing statistics.
+The listings of these statistics and how they are computed is available in associated literature [@johnston2018aiwc].
-* The collected metrics have shown to accurately represent the codes characteristics and the suitability of accelerator devices with precise execution time predictions
+The collected metrics have shown to accurately represent the codes characteristics and have shown their suitability in a predictive methodology where the summary statistics were (the only arguments) provided to perform precise execution time predictions over a range of accelerator devices.

-* Offers insights around optimization of a code for accelerators by presenting interesting summaries for the developer to consider.
+The change in these metrics offer insights around optimization of a code for accelerators by presenting interesting summaries for the developer to consider.
-* Unfortunately, Oclgrind -- and thus also AIWC -- only support the OpenCL programming language by simulating an ideal (and abstract) OpenCL device.
+Unfortunately, Oclgrind -- and thus also AIWC -- only support the OpenCL programming language, utilizing translator tools to migrate codes written in other languages into OpenCL will increase the impact of AIWC.
-* Abstract OpenCL device simulation enables that AIWC already architecture independent

-## SPIR-V

-* LLVM common IR of all kernel codes

 ##OpenARC